cjudkins/cjudkins.github.io/resume.md

   - Resume
 ---

+Experienced Visual Effects Artist and mentor, specialized in:

 - **Realtime VFX authoring**
 	- I'm well versed in the entire asset pipeline from initial setup to final optimization.
 - **Pipeline and Workflow Planning**